chrivand/talos_blog_to_casebook/README.md

      * If there was no update -> do nothing.
 3. During the parsing of the blog, noise is removed like hyperlinks to other webpages (e.g. Snort.org).
 This greatly decreases false positives in the casebooks.
 4. After this the CTR API is used to retrieve all the observables from the cleaned blog.
 5. The last step is to create a CTR Casebook with the retrieved observables.
+The title of the blog and the link to it, will be added into the Case.
+Optionally a Webex Teams message is sent to a room to update the Threat Responder.

 ## Installation